galtay/blog/_posts/2025-01-04-setup-jekyll.md

 bundle exec jekyll serve
 ```

-# Publish from git branch
+# Deploy from git branch

 I setup my repo to deploy from the `main` branch.
-I did this by navigating to Settings/Pages/Build and deployment and choosing `Deploy from a branch`.
+I did this by navigating to [Settings] -> [Pages] -> [Build and deployment] and choosing `Deploy from a branch`.
-When I'm happy with the local changes I push to the `main` branch and the site is automatically deployed.
+When I'm happy with the local changes, I push to the `main` branch and the site is automatically deployed.